-BY PIONEERING WAYS TO RESTORE fertility to some of the world's poorest and most degraded soils, the 2002 World Food Prize Laureate, Dr. Pedro A. Sanchez, has made a major contribution to preserving our delicate ecosystem, while at the same time offering great hope to all those struggling to survive on marginal lands around the world.
+Pedro A. Sanchez, a native of Cuba, pioneered scientific approaches to increase productivity of tropical soils, which had been long thought to be unsuitable for agriculture.
+His research helped open millions of hectares of land in Latin America to farming production, and his innovations in agroforestry dramatically improved productivity and ecological sustainability in Africa.
+By pioneering ways to restore fertility to some of the world's poorest and most degraded soils, Sanchez has made a major contribution to preserving our delicate ecosystem, while at the same time offering great hope to all those struggling to survive on marginal lands around the world.

-In 1968, Dr. Sanchez took a professorial position at North Carolina State University that he held until 1991.
-His impact on international agriculture began almost immediately: from 1968 to 1971 he led a research team in Peru that helped the nation achieve self-sufficiency in rice and produce among the highest rice yields in the world.
-While there, Dr. Sanchez repeatedly encountered the widespread belief that tropical soils were useless for agricultural production.
+That same year, Sanchez took a professorial position at North Carolina State University that he held until 1991.
+His impact on international agriculture began almost immediately.
+From 1968 to 1971 he led a research team in Peru that produced among the highest rice yields in the world and helped the nation achieve self-sufficiency in rice.
+While there, Sanchez repeatedly encountered the widespread belief that tropical soils were useless for agricultural production.

-In 1991, Dr. Sanchez accepted a position in Kenya as Director General of the International Center for Research in Agroforestry (ICRAF), where he made his most enduring contribution to ending world hunger.
+In 1991, Sanchez accepted a position in Kenya as Director General of the International Center for Research in Agroforestry (ICRAF), where he made his most enduring contribution to ending world hunger.
 Sub-Saharan Africa had long seemed impervious to the promise of high-yield crop varieties or new fertilizers.
-Dr. Sanchez began an ICRAF research effort to develop low-cost and comprehensive soil rejuvenation programs for east and southern Africa.
+Sanchez began an ICRAF research effort to develop low-cost and comprehensive soil rejuvenation programs for east and southern Africa.

-Dr. Sanchez experimented with adding native rock phosphate to the soil while simultaneously planting selected nitrogen-fixing trees and bushes alongside rows of crops.
-The trees pulled nitrogen from the air, infusing it into the soil and, eventually, the crops; by nourishing organic matter in the soil, the process also helped in retaining moisture.
+He experimented with adding native rock phosphate to the soil while simultaneously planting selected nitrogen-fixing trees and bushes alongside rows of crops.
+The trees pulled nitrogen from the air, infusing it into the soil and, eventually, the crops.
+By nourishing organic matter in the soil, this process also helped in retaining moisture.

-The over 400,000 farmers who have adopted this innovative approach in over 20 countries have seen yields increase by as much as 400 percent.
+The over 400,000 farmers who adopted this innovative approach in more than 20 countries saw yields increase by as much as 400 percent.
 Even in drought years, which normally obliterate crops, African farmers practicing agroforestry are able to reap a modest one ton of maize per hectare.
 The trees and bushes themselves yield fruits, fodder for dairy livestock, and byproducts with medicinal value.
-In addition, this approach captures more atmospheric carbon – the leading cause of global warming – than any other agricultural practice.
+In addition, this approach captures and sequesters more atmospheric carbon – the leading cause of global warming – than any other agricultural practice.

-But most importantly, people using this approach no longer suffer extreme food deprivation.
-In 2001, the leader of western Kenya’s Luo community made Dr. Sanchez an honorary elder because, he said, for the first time in living memory the people in his village were no longer hungry at night.
+Most importantly, farmers and their families using this approach no longer suffered extreme food deprivation.
+In 2001, the leader of western Kenya’s Luo community made Sanchez an honorary elder because for the first time in living memory the people in his village were no longer hungry at night.

-As an administrator, Dr. Sanchez built up ICRAF’s funding sources, collaborative activities, and global reach.
+Sanchez built up ICRAF’s funding sources, collaborative activities, and global reach.
 By his 2001 departure, the center had improved its research facilities, expanded its area of activity into Latin America and Asia, and become the world’s leading institution in agroforestry.
-Galvanized by Dr. Sanchez’s vision, ICRAF’s World Agroforestry Center aims to plant 5.5 billion trees, remove over 100 million tons of carbon dioxide from the air, and bring 20 million people out of poverty in the first decade of the new millennium.
+Galvanized by Sanchez’s vision, ICRAF’s World Agroforestry Center worked toward the goal of planting 5.5 billion trees, removing over 100 million tons of carbon dioxide from the air, and bringing 20 million people out of poverty in the first decade of the new millennium.

-Besides having received the World Food Prize, Dr. Sanchez has been decorated by the governments of Colombia and Peru and has received honorary doctorates from Guelph University in Canada and the Catholic University in Belgium.
-In 2004, he won the MacArthur Foundation’s prestigious “Genius Award” in honor of his numerous achievements in expanding food supplies and improving ecological conditions in developing countries around the world.
+Besides having received The World Food Prize, Sanchez has been decorated by the governments of Colombia and Peru and has received honorary doctorates from Guelph University in Canada and the Catholic University in Belgium.
+In 2004, he won the MacArthur Foundation prestigious “Genius Award” in honor of his numerous achievements in expanding food supplies and improving ecological conditions in developing countries around the world.

-Dr. Sanchez was awarded a Doctor of Science Honoris Causa from The Ohio State University in December 2006, and was named ”Hero of Humanity” by Heifer International’s World Ark publication in November 2006.
-Also in this year, Dr. Sanchez was elected as a Fellow of the American Association for the Advancement of Science under the “Agriculture, Food, and Renewable Resources” category.
-In Aprill 2008, Dr. Sanchez was elected as a member of the American Academy of Arts & Sciences.
+In 2006, Sanchez was awarded a Doctor of Science Honoris Causa from The Ohio State University and was named ”Hero of Humanity” by Heifer International’s World Ark publication.
+In the same year, he was elected a Fellow of the American Association for the Advancement of Science under the “Agriculture, Food, and Renewable Resources” category.
+In April 2008, Sanchez was elected a member of the American Academy of Arts & Sciences.